0xknwn/starknet-modular-account/docs/SDKS-VALIDATOR-MULTISIG.md

 # Using the Multisig Validator

-The starknet modular account not only can have multiple signers registered but it can also require N of those signers to agree to sign a transaction.
-This This Multisig feature takes place offchain and the `SmartrAccount` class provides the framework to have several accounts sign the same transaction.
+When installed with the Multisig Validator Module, the starknet modular account not only can have multiple signers registered but it can also require N of those signers to agree to sign a transaction.
+This Multisig feature takes place offchain and the `SmartrAccount` class provides the framework manage several signers on the same account to sign the a transaction.
 This is what is shown in this section.

 - [Using the Multisig Validator](#using-the-multisig-validator)
   - [Interacting with the Multisig Validator](#interacting-with-the-multisig-validator)